Ebuube/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The ‘decoded’ message has to end with a new line
 You are not allowed to use grep, egrep, fgrep or rgrep

+The file 103-the_biggest_fan is a script that  that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.

+Order by number of requests, most active host or IP at the top You are not allowed to use grep, egrep, fgrep or rgrep